qcif/data-curator/README.md

 ## Download and Install Data Curator

+- Data Curator is now available through the Microsoft Windows store.
+Go to the [Windows store website](https://www.microsoft.com/en-au/store/apps/windows) and search for "Data Curator".
 - Choose a platform from the [Releases page](https://github.com/qcif/data-curator/releases/latest).
-- Drag the application to your applications folder.
+- Drag the application to your 'Start Menu' or 'Applications folder.
+- Alternatively

 --------------------------------------------------------------------------------